 This year in Nanaimo, February 24th - 26th,our annual conference will celebrate and connect our certified organic community.
 The COABC conference strives to provide a weekend of inspiration, learning, and networking by inviting presenters from all walks of the Organics world.
 We will enjoy locally sourced, certified organic ingredients, paired with local musicians that will rouse us to cut loose, in the most organic way, of course.

-2017’s theme is “Relationships in Transition."
+2017’s theme is “Relationships in Transition: Land, Livestock, Waterways, and Community."
 The diversity of the presentations and discussions will be a reflection of the hats we wear as entrepreneurs, marketers, growers, processors, retailers and researchers, and so many more.

 We will be incorporating cross cultural exchange at our conference, to enhance relationships with our neighbours and the land we farm.
 We are pleased to announce that Nicholas Peterson will be our keynote speaker this year.
 Nicholas is a farmer at Nicola Valley Produce and member of the Lower Nicola Indian Band in Merritt, BC.
 Nicholas will speak to the significance of relationships and ceremony as the foundation for sustainability.
 We look forward to celebrating Indigenous food sovereignty and learning from the ancestral stewards of our lands.